PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 #### GANSynth:

-For the GANSynth model, 2 different scripts can be use with extra_arguments.
-If you want to use them, you will need to use it as follows:
+For the GANSynth model, 2 different scripts can be use with extra arguments.
+If you want to use them, you will need to run it as follows:

-Note: The values are the default one.
+__Note__: The values are the default one.

 - ```
   ./dlwa.py gansynth chop-audio --input_name mytunes --output_name mysounds_chopped \